Environmental Science

 Introduction

-The Agricultural sector is the mainstay of the Kenya’s Economy, Ideally the sector is a major contributor to the growth and development of our economy and as such it contributes 24% of the Gross Domestic Product and 27% of Gross Domestic Product indirectly through linkages with manufacturing, distribution and other related services.
+The Agricultural sector is the mainstay of Kenya’s Economy.
+Ideally, the sector is a major contributor to the growth and development of our economy, and as such, it contributes 24% of the Gross Domestic Product and 27% of the Gross Domestic Product indirectly through linkages with manufacturing, distribution and other related services.

 Since the sector approximately contributes to about 45% of the Government Revenue, the Government has been keen to put in place various policies and regulations, to see to it that the sector develops well.
 And that it is given high priority as an important tool for fostering national development.

-Government through the Ministry of Agriculture and other Independent regulatory bodies have been working together to ensure the implementation of the set policies and regulations.
-Some of the regulatory bodies include- Kenya Plant Health Inspectorate Services-KEPHIS, National Environment Management Authority-NEMA, State Department of Veterinary Services, Kenya Bureau of Standards-KEBS.
-Pest Control Product Board among others.
+The government, through the Ministry of Agriculture and other Independent regulatory bodies, has been working together to ensure the implementation of the set policies and regulations.
+Some of the regulatory bodies include- Kenya Plant Health Inspectorate Services-KEPHIS, the National Environment Management Authority-NEMA, the State Department of Veterinary Services, and the Kenya Bureau of Standards-KEBS.
+Pest Control Product Board, among others.

-The study seeks, to understand the different legislative framework in agriculture, and agribusiness and perhaps the setbacks faced by the existing legislations in addressing the problems facing the sector, thus it involves a closer look at the new dispensation of the constitution and the policies therein.
+The study seeks to understand the different legislative frameworks in agriculture and agribusiness and perhaps the setbacks faced by the existing legislation in addressing the problems facing the sector; thus, it involves a closer look at the new dispensation of the constitution and the policies therein.

 • Pyrethrum Industry Policies.